 In 2014, Puget Sound Restoration Fund (PSRF) began operating a conservation hatchery, called the Kenneth K. Chew Center for Shellfish Research and Restoration, in collaboration with NOAA’s Northwest Fisheries Science Center.
-The Center is dedicated to research and production of native shellfish and other Pacific Northwest living marine resources.
+The Center is dedicated to research and production of native shellfish and other Pacific Northwest living marine resources in partnership with PSRF.
 Development of a conservation hatchery was identified as a high-level need in both phases of the Washington Shellfish Initiative as guided by the National Shellfish Initiative, and in the Blue Ribbon Panel on Ocean Acidification‘s 2012 and 2017 recommendations (both found here).
-The facility, located at NOAA’s Manchester Research Station, is operated by PSRF through a cooperative research and development agreement with NOAA to collaboratively conduct and manage research and restoration activities.
+The facility, located at NOAA’s Manchester Research Station, is operated by PSRF through a cooperative research and development agreement (CRADA) with NOAA to collaboratively conduct and manage research and restoration activities.
 Download an overview of our work at the hatchery and an overview of our 2017-2019 biennial hatchery report to Washington Department of Fish & Wildlife.

 Our goal is to recover native species that have lost breeding populations, maintain genetic diversity, and research effects of changing seawater conditions.